Skip to main content

 Alignmint is purpose-built for nonprofit compliance:

-The Starter plan is free for nonprofits with up to $100,000 in annual donations.
-Schedule your free setup to see how Alignmint keeps your organization audit-ready year-round.
+The Free plan is free for nonprofits with up to $100,000 in annual donations.
+Start free to see how Alignmint keeps your organization audit-ready year-round.

 Ready to see how Alignmint works for your nonprofit?